 (Al-Fazl, September 23, 2013, page 4)

-On 11 February 1955, a delegation from the Ahmadiyya Jama’at in England presented the English translation of the Quran to Prime Minister Ceylon.
-Hazrat Maulud Ahmad Khan Sahib was part of these delegations.
-The news of the event was also published in the famous London Newspaper “Daily Telegraph.”
+On 11th February 1955, a delegation from the Ahmadiyya Jama’at in England had the honour of presenting the English translation of the Quran to the Prime Minister of Ceylon.
+Notably, Hazrat Maulud Ahmad Khan Sahib was among the members of this esteemed delegation.
+The event garnered attention and was even reported in the renowned London newspaper, “Daily Telegraph.”